-Each Board committee has an established Terms of Reference that is regularly reviewed by those committees with recommended changes approved by the Board; the current Terms of Reference for each committee is appended to this Governance Statement.
+Each Board committee has an established Terms of Reference that is regularly reviewed by those committees with recommended changes approved by the Board.

 The Board will also conduct a strategy review each year clearly setting guidelines for the executive to translate into a business plan for the company.